dotnet/android/Documentation/building/unix/instructions.md

 local Android "workload" in `Microsoft.Android.Sdk.$(HostOS)` matching your operating system.

-Create a new project with `dotnet new android`:
+Create a new project with `./dotnet-local.sh new android`:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">